-- The students name/s; date of birth; status (for example looked after child); responsible authority.
+- The student's name/s; date of birth; status (for example looked after child); responsible authority.

 - Where and when they went missing.

-- Previous missing episodes and where they went; •
+- Previous missing episodes and where they went.

 - Who, if anyone, they went missing with?

 - What the child was wearing plus any belongings they had with them such as bags, phone etc.; include mobile number.

 - Description and recent photo.

 - Medical history, if relevant.

-- Time and location last seen.

-- Circumstances or events around going missing with relevant safeguarding information.

-- Details of family, friends and associates:

-- Contact details of safeguarding lead if it was after school hours.